http4k/www/src/website/content/consulting.md

 ---
 title: Consulting
-description: We can help you get the most out of http4k, whether you're just starting out or looking to scale up.
-type: solutions
+type: consulting
+tagline: "Stuck?
+Talk to the people who wrote the library."
+description: "No-one knows http4k better than its creators.
+Whether you're just starting out or scaling to the moon, we offer tailored guidance and support at every stage of your journey through the ecosystem."
 email: consulting@http4k.org
 highlights:
-    - title: Custom consulting from the experts
+    - title: Straight from the creators
-      description: No-one knows http4k better than the people who built it.
-Get tailored advice and support from the creators of http4k.
+      description: Tailored advice and support from the two engineers who built http4k - not a reseller reading from a runbook.
       icon: "/images/supportive.svg"
-    - title: System architecture and design review
+    - title: Architecture & design review
-      description: Get expert advice on how to structure your applications for maximum performance and maintainability.
+      description: Expert eyes on how you've structured things - for maximum performance, testability and long-term maintainability.
       icon: "/images/testability.svg"
-    - title: Troubleshooting and debugging
+    - title: Troubleshooting & debugging
-      description: If you're having problems with your http4k application, we can help you get to the bottom of it.
+      description: Hit a wall with your http4k app?
+We'll help you get to the bottom of it - fast - and leave your team wiser for it.
       icon: "/images/faq.svg"
+services_intro: "Plenty of organisations happily run open-source http4k - but gain real peace of mind from a direct line to the people who make it.
+Pick what you need; engagements are shaped around your team."
+services:
+    - title: System architecture & design review
+      description: A deep look at how your applications are structured, with concrete recommendations for performance and maintainability.
+    - title: Testing strategy & implementation review
+      description: Make the most of http4k's test-first design - from in-memory testing through to CI strategy.
+    - title: Developer & team mentoring
+      description: Project-level mentoring that levels up your engineers while shipping real work.
+    - title: Troubleshooting & debugging
+      description: Focused help getting to the bottom of integration issues and gnarly bugs.
+    - title: Kotlin language training
+      description: Developer training in idiomatic Kotlin, tuned to how http4k likes to be written.
+    - title: Custom builds & extensions
+      description: Advice on extending http4k or creating custom builds for your organisation's needs.
+steps:
+    - title: Tell us what's up
+      description: Drop us a line describing your stack, your goal, and where it hurts.
+We'll reply as ourselves, not a bot.
+    - title: Scope it together
+      description: A short call to agree what good looks like - a one-off review, a mentoring block, or ongoing support.
+    - title: Get unstuck
+      description: We dig in alongside your team - and leave them more capable than we found them.
+crosslinks:
+    - kick: Training
+      title: Hands-on team training
+      description: Level your team up with hands-on http4k and Kotlin training, delivered by the creators.
+      linkText: Meet the team
+      linkHref: /company/
+    - kick: Enterprise
+      title: Need ongoing support & LTS?
+      description: Enterprise Edition bundles priority support, LTS and supply-chain security into one subscription.
+      linkText: Explore Enterprise
+      linkHref: /enterprise/
 ---

-Unlock the full potential of your applications with consulting services directly from the architects of **http4k**.
-We provide tailored guidance and support at every stage of your journey through the http4k ecosystem.

-We recognise that although organisations use happily Open Source Software such as http4k, they may gain additional peace of mind from having direct access to expert advice.
-For this purpose, the project creators offer a range of professional services to support http4k users in making the most of the powerful feature set which http4k provides, including:

-- **System architecture** and design review
-- **Testing** strategy and implementation review
-- Project-level Developer and **Team mentoring**
-- **Troubleshooting** integration issues and debugging
-- Kotlin **language** Developer training
-- Advice on extending or creating **custom builds** of http4k

-If your organisation is interested in getting support or consulting on this basis, please get in touch.